 So why would it go to him?

-So they they were avoiding the insurrection discussion.
+So they were avoiding the insurrection discussion.

 That will not be the basis of any opinion here.

-They're not going to find that Donald Trump engaged in insurrection or did not engage in an insurrection.
+They're not going to find that Donald Trump engaged in an insurrection or did not engage in an insurrection.

 It's going to be a question of law and not fact.

-Let's go to Elena Kagan and play the exchange you're referring to here, asking the Colorado lawyer, Jason Murray.
+Let's go to Elena Kagan and play the exchange you're referring to here, asking the Colorado lawyer Jason Murray.

-In other words, you know, this question of whether a former president is disqualified for insurrection to be president again is, you know, Just it sounds awfully national to me.
+In other words, you know, this question of whether a former president is disqualified for insurrection to be president again is, you know, just say it.

-so whatever means there are to enforce it would suggest that they have to be federal national means.
+So whatever means there are to enforce it would suggest that they have to be federal, national means.

-Why does uh you know, if you weren't from Colorado and you were from Wisconsin or you were from Michigan, and it really, you know, what the Michigan Secretary of State did is going to make the difference between you know whether candidate A is elected or candidate B is elected, I mean that seems quite extraordinary, doesn't it?
+Why does, you know, if you weren't from Colorado and you were from Wisconsin or you were from Michigan, and it really, you know, what the Michigan Secretary of State did is going to make the difference between, you know, whether candidate A is elected or candidate B is elected.

 No, Your Honor, because ultimately it's this court that's going to decide that question of federal constitutional eligibility and settle the issue for the nation.